 Painless unlike many other hot lasers due to the wattage (40-70w)

-When you get in touch with us at Birmingham Laser Nail Clinic we will offer you a Treatment plan based on your individual requirements.
+When you get in touch with us at Central Laser Nail Clinic in Birmingham we will offer you a Treatment plan based on your individual requirements.

 Our Standard package consists of treating each area with our combination treatment 4 times, ideally every 2 weeks, but with no longer than 4 weeks between each treatment.